 Mark both sides of each 1½” stud location within the wall (usually 16” apart, mark each second stud for 32” wide system setup).
 2” stainless steel wood screws are provide for wood studs.
 Installing support rails over wall studs makes for an easier and stronger installation but it is not essential.
 Rails can be installed anywhere when using the proper anchors select correct anchors for any holes that don’t hit a stud.

 Choose where you want to place your first rail.
 Mark your desired height at the top.
 Pre-drill a hole at the top to ensure you hit a stud.
-Screw a fastener in the topmost hole first but not completely so the rail can still move, hold the level along its length to ensure it is vertical and aligns with the stud.
-Once you are satisfied with the location, height and alignment use the rail as a drill guide for the remaining holes. after pre-drilling each hole through the rail screw in the remaining mounting screws.
+Screw a fastener in the topmost hole first but not entirely so the rail can still move, hold the level along its length to ensure it is vertical and aligns with the stud.
+Once you are satisfied with the location, height and alignment, use the rail as a drill guide for the remaining holes.
+After pre-drilling each hole through the rail screw in the remaining mounting screws.

-Using a shelf as a guide with a level placed on it mark the position for the second rail in two spots, top and bottom.
-Check that a shelf fits easily between the rails along its full length before mounting more rails.
-Mark the minimum level gap required for the shelf, there should be a maximum 1/8" gap between shelves when mounted.
+Using a shelf as a guide with a level placed on it, mark the position for the second rail in two spots, top and bottom.
+Check that a shelf fits comfortably between the rails along its full length before mounting more rails.
+Mark the minimum level gap required for the shelf; there should be a maximum 1/8" gap between shelves when installed.